Ifeomacloud/DevOps-Projects/MERN_project/README.md

 ```bash
 npm run dev
 ```
-Reason: Launches your backend and frontend together.
+**Reason**: Launches your backend and frontend together.

-The React app typically opens at http://localhost:3000.
+- The React app typically opens at http://localhost:3000.

-To access from the internet, open TCP 3000 in your EC2 Security Group (my-SG).
+- To access from the internet, open TCP 3000 in your EC2 Security Group (my-SG).

 15) Build React components